MikaeloLombard/CompulsoryFamilyMembership/README.md

 # CompulsoryFamilyMembership
-Giving purpose + humor, to a lab Challenge.
+Giving purpose + humor, to a lab challenge.